 The clipboard can also be used for rapid entry of similar parts.
-To illustrate, assume we want to enter a number of 5 pin opamp parts from Analog Devices that use the same pins as the OP08_AD part listed previously in this chapter.
+To illustrate, assume we want to enter a number of 7 pin opamp parts from Analog Devices that use the same pins as the OP08 AD part listed previously in this chapter.

 - 1) Select Component Editor from the Windows menu. - 2) Select the part that is to serve as a template.
-For this illustration simply select Analog Library / Opamp / Precision/Rail-to-Rail / OP0000- / OP07_LT / OP08_AD. - 3) Click on the Copy button.
+For this illustration simply select Analog Library / Opamp / Precision/Rail-to-Rail / O / OP07 LT / OP08 AD. - 3) Click on the Copy button.
 The program copies the OP08_AD to the clipboard. - 4) Click on the Paste button.
-MC8 pastes the clipboard part (the OP08_AD) to a new position, and names it new_1.
-Change its name to OP09_AD and you've just entered the OP09_AD part.
-Each new part added takes one click and a few keystrokes for the name.
+Micro-Cap pastes the clipboard part (the OP08_AD) to a new position, and names it OP08_AD_1.
+Change its name to OP09_AD or any other unused name.
+Each new part added requires only a single click and a few keystrokes for the name.